vmikusova/DataMole/README.md

 - MachineId - Id of the machine
 - MeasurementId - Id of the measured cycle
 - PumpFailed - True if pump failed
-- SlowStart - True if the preasure rised slowly
+- SlowStart - True if the pressure rised slowly
-- SlowEnd - True if the presure dropped slowly
+- SlowEnd - True if the pressure dropped slowly

 ## Your task: